 So the more problems that a house has, it automatically limits the number of buyers especially if those buyers require financing;

 - No updates or Credits for Repairs

 - Buyer pays all closing cost

-So when it comes to the sales and marketing of a house you have three options:
+So when it comes to the marketing of a house you have two options:

-- You can sell it on the market by stating your asking price and then working with an agent to try and find a buyer (or trying to find a buyer yourself).
+- You can sell it as is “on the market”.
+You hire a real estate agent, set a price and list the house, working with an agent to try and find a buyer (or trying to find a buyer yourself).

 If you’re wondering, “Would an investor buy my house in Sacramento for close to asking price?” then here’s what you need to know: